gkaczmarczyk/aem-nodemorph/README.md

 - **Path-Based Search:** Start with a JCR path (e.g., `/content/my-site`) using the integrated path browser.
 The tool searches all nodes beneath this root, giving you a comprehensive view of your content structure.
 - **Property Filtering:** Narrow results by matching a property name (e.g., `sling:resourceType`) to a specific value—perfect for finding nodes with particular characteristics.
+  - **Substring Match:** _(available when Match Property is checked)_ Allows matching when the property value contains the entered text anywhere within it, rather than matching the value exactly.
+Useful when the property’s value may include prefixes or suffixes.
 - **Node Name Queries:** Use wildcards (e.g., `mynode_*`) to pinpoint nodes by name, ideal for targeting specific structures like `jcr:content`.
 - **Custom Property Output:** Specify properties (e.g., `jcr:title`, `customProp1`) to include in results— great for comparing specific property values across nodes.
 - **Page Restriction:** Toggle the “Restrict to cq:Page nodes only” option to focus solely on page nodes, streamlining searches in page-heavy repositories.